greenscape-attic/org.greenscape.greendb/README.md

-org.greenscape.greendb
+GreenDB
 ======================

-GreenDB is an OSGi based NoSQL Database
+GreenDB is an OSGi based NoSQL Database.
+It is based upon the OrientDB database.